Ceici92/CeciliasBlog/content/posts/my-first-post.md

 Hello everyone !

-I am a student at Télécom SudParis and at the Institut Polytechnique de Paris (IPP).
+I am a student at Telecom SudParis and at the Institut Polytechnique de Paris (IPP).
 This year (2020) I am following the master Virtual and Augmented Reality at the IPP.

 I created this blog for my Human Computer Interaction (HCI) class.